Skyscanner/backpack/contributing.md

 ### Storybook

 Just like with the web, [Storybook](https://github.com/storybooks/storybook/tree/master/app/react-native) is used to test RN components.
-Start it with `npm start:native`.
+Start it with `npm run native`.

 Once Storybook is running, use `npm run ios` or `npm run android` to run storybook on a device.